Bottle Gardens and Hanging Glass Terrariums

 When Cola (my cat) came into our house, I had lovely house plants all over.
-I had a grape ivy I grew from a cutting into a three-foot ball of hanging wonder.
+I had a grape ivy.
+I grew from cutting into a three-foot ball of hanging wonder.
 It cost me 13 cents for this scraggly poor excuse of a plant that just called out to me as a challenge.
-At that time I was going through college for greenhouse technology so I was into plants.
-It took me 3 years to grow that ivy but Cola ate it down to nubs in a matter of a few days.
+At that time, I was going through college for greenhouse technology, so I was into plants.
+It took me three years to grow that ivy, but Cola ate it down to nubs in a matter of a few days.

-Funny she never touched the other plants just the grape ivy.
-She must have thought it tasted good or she just knew it was one of my favorites.
-After that she just ignored the other plants so I let it slide.
+Funny, she never touched the other plants, just the grape ivy.
+She must have thought it tasted good, or she just knew it was one of my favourites.
+After that, she just ignored the other plants, so I let it slide.

-A year later we welcomed another cat to our household.
-It was about the same time I needed to re-pot my ten foot corn plant.
+A year later, we welcomed another cat to our household.
+It was about the same time I needed to re-pot my ten-foot corn plant.
 It had reached the ceiling (again) and started to bend over.
-I had this plant for well over 12 years.
-Every time it reached a size too big to handle I would cut the top off and re-pot the top.
+I had this plant for well over twelve years.
+Every time it reached a size too big to handle.
+I would cut the top off and re-pot the top.
 It would just start growing again.

-Our newest cat Java... decided that the fresh leaves at the top of the corn plant were just the best tasting thing ever.
+Our newest cat, Java, decided that the fresh leaves at the top of the corn plant were just the best-tasting thing ever.
 So ended the life of my corn plant and the gradual reduction of all plants in my house.
 Nowhere was safe until I re-discovered bottled gardens.

 - Why I Started Growing Bottle Gardens

-Making a table top terrarium is a fun project.
-Once established it literally takes care of itself.
+Making a tabletop terrarium is a fun project.
+Once established, it takes care of itself.
 There are a few different approaches.
-I take the simple approach with just plants and natural materials.
-Others I have seen put in miniatures or figurines.
+I follow the simple path with only plants and natural materials.
+Others I have seen, put in miniatures or figurines.
 Some make entire miniature dioramas inside the glass walls of the chosen container.

 My first terrariums were more for the animals and insects I kept and plants second.
-I never kept the wild creatures for long, I remember having frogs and toads, turtles and salamanders.
-I kept insects to feed them like beetles and meal worms.
-And crickets.
-I love the sound of crickets when I was out camping so I had a cricket terrarium that kept that sound close by.
+I never imprisoned the wild creatures for long.
+I remember having frogs and toads, turtles and salamanders.
+I kept insects to feed them like beetles and mealworms.
+And crickets, for I loved the sound of crickets when I was out camping, so I had a cricket terrarium that kept that sound nearby.

 That reminds me of a funny story.
-I was twelve at the time, out of the house beyond the curfew, collecting my second favorite night-time creature, fireflies.
-I was out at a special spot collecting a whole mason jar full of these little flashers before sneaking back into the house.
-There's more to the story but it doesn't pertain to this.
-I had a jar full of these flies and I moved them into what I thought was a wonderful home for them.
-It was a large fifty gallon aquarium that I was growing mosses and small ferns and ivies in.
+I was twelve at the time, out of the house beyond the curfew, collecting my second favourite night-time creature, fireflies.
+I was out at a particular spot collecting a whole mason jar full of these little flashers before sneaking back into the house.
+There's more to the story, but it doesn't pertain to this.
+I had a jar full of these flies, and I moved them into what I thought was a beautiful home for them.
+It was a hefty fifty-gallon aquarium in which I was growing mosses and small ferns and ivies.
 I had just released the toads I had in there for a month and wanted a change.